Approaching our last hour in Argentina. Photo by Nathan Sharp.

 Were you gonna let the whole pot boil over?
 Huh?
 Huh?!?

 It was true—it would be a trial to clean the goopy, half-dissolved soup seasoning from the stove’s pilot light.
 True, we were hungry and the stove would need to cool completely before being re-lit.
 But once I had regained my breath and my bearings, I replied that I thought he had seen another puma, as he had the evening before, and colorfully suggested that he cook his own dinner.
-My words rang through the coniferous trees and I stomped back to the tent.
+My sailor’s tongue rang through the coniferous trees and I stomped back to the tent.
 We ate our meal in shifts that evening, and I spitefully ate the blue Jolly Rancher which I had been saving in my pocket as a surprise for Nathan.

 ✻